-What are Textile mills?
-Textile mills are manufacturing facilities that provided goods for the apparel industry.
+What are textile mills?
+Textile mills are manufacturing facilities that provided goods for the apparel and industrial industries.
 They sprung up throughout the United States during the Industrial boom in the late1800’s to early 1900’s.
 Starting in the late 1900’s as the textile industry began to move overseas, many of these historic mills had to shut their doors.
 Southend specializes in finding and extracting the rare materials left inside of them. [back to top]

-What is meant by Raw materials?
+What is meant by raw materials?
 Raw materials refer to material in its unaltered form that has been removed from an antique structure.
-Southend surface cleans and palletizes these raw materials and ships them to flooring manufactures, wood workers, and brick dealers. [back to top]
+Southend surface cleans and palletizes these raw materials and ships them to flooring manufacturers, wood workers, and brick dealers. [back to top]

 What is meant by beams?
-Beams usually refer to large antique heart pine timbers that were used as structural support in textile mills.
+Beams usually refer to large antique heart pine timbers that were used as structural support in textile mills, manufacturing facilities and warehouses.
 These beams typically stretch 25+ feet long, 13 inches wide, and 15 inches thick.
 It is because of these unusually large timbers that wide plank flooring and custom millwork is possible. [back to top]

 What is an obsolete structure?
 An obsolete structure no longer serves a functional purpose in today’s world.
 Many obsolete structures are torn down so the land may be built on again.
 Southend takes great pride is saving these historic structures from the landfill. [back to top]

 What is reclaimed oak?
-Southend Reclaimed offers a distinct line of reclaimed antique oak - perhaps the most well-known of all the American wood species- at an affordable price.
+Southend Reclaimed offers a distinct line of reclaimed antique oak – perhaps the most well-known of all the American wood species- at an affordable price.
 Reclaimed from country-side barns and other historic structures evoking elements of Americana, reclaimed oak flooring has its own unique story to tell.
-Understated hues, random nail holes, and other marks from ages past gives this floor a universal appeal.
-Our standard line is comprised of a beautiful blend of red and white oak, just as it was used in the historic barns from which it came. [back to top]
+Understated hues, random nail holes, and other marks from ages past give this floor a universal appeal.
+Our standard line is comprised of a beautiful blend of red and white oak, just as it was used in the historic barns it came from. [back to top]

-What is the Substrate?
-The substrate is the foundation for the wear layer.
-The core of our pre-finished engineered flooring is made of seven to nine layers (or "plies") of mixed Hardwoods. [back to top]
+What is the substrate?
+The substrate is the foundation for the wear layer. [back to top]

 What is de-nailing?
 Since we reclaim this material from historic structures, there is a high potential for them to contain nails from previous use.
-We, of course, de-nail them, but they leave their "mark" in the process.
-Without a doubt, if you are drawn to the uniqueness of reclaimed antique heart pine, you will love the random nail holes which act as "footprints" to help tell its story. [back to top]
+We, of course, de-nail the material, but the nails leave their “mark” in the process.
+Without a doubt, if you are drawn to the uniqueness of reclaimed antique heart pine, you will love the random nail holes which act as “footprints” to help tell its story. [back to top]

 What does heart content mean?
 Heartwood is formed when sapwood becomes inactive and is infused with additional resin compounds.
 It develops slowly in the center of the tree as the tree matures.
 The older the tree, the higher the heart content.
-According to the Forest Service a 200-year-old longleaf pine averages only 65% heart content (all the 200-year-old trees are now protected and cannot be cut).
-Longleaf heartwood turns a rich red color when exposed to light and oxygen.
+According to the U.S. Forest Service a 200-year-old longleaf pine averages only 65% heart content (all the 200-year-old trees are now protected and cannot be cut).
+Longleaf heartwood exhibits rich colors when exposed to light and oxygen.
 As heart content decreases, color tones can vary widely from pale red to yellow. [back to top]